Last updated on June 21st, 2019

 - For a non-English document, you need to submit English translation from accredited authority

 Gathering all these documents except three specific ones was relatively easy.
 But I nearly pulled my hairs out chasing after these three documents.
 Which are these three documents and how did I manage to secure them?
-Continue reading the next installment in this series.
+Continue reading the next instalment in this series.

 Moving To Australia Series